Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Abstract

 \section{Abstract}

-We propose a measurement-based quantum metrology protocol by coupling the probe (a spin ensemble) to an ancillary qubit.
-The key element is to use the optimized joint evolution time and the unconditional measurement on the ancillary qubit to bring the probe system from an eigenstate of a collective angular momentum operator $|j,m\rangle$ to a superposed state $(|j,m\rangle+|j,-m\rangle)/\sqrt2$.
-With synchronous parametric encoding and unconditional measurement, the quantum Fisher information about the phase encoded in the probe system can exactly attains the Heisenberg scaling $N^2$ with respect to the probe size (spin number) $N$ upon optimized initial states.
-The quadratic scaling behavior is not sensitive to the imprecise control over the joint evolution time and the time delay between encoding and measurement.
-The classical Fisher information of the spin ensemble is found to saturate with its quantum counterpart, irrespective of the idle evolution time after the parametric encoding.
-We suggest that both GHZ-like state and nonlinear Hamiltonian are not necessary resources for metrology precision since in our protocol even thermal states hold an asymptotic quadratic scaling.
+In the scenario of the probe-ancilla interaction, we propose a quantum metrology protocol by the unconditional measurement on the ancillary qubit after an optimized period of joint evolution from product state.
+Its key element is the construction of two parallel evolution paths by the measurement that can transform the probe system (a spin ensemble) from an eigenstate of a collective angular momentum operator $|j,m\rangle$ to a superposed state $(|j,m\rangle+|j,-m\rangle)/\sqrt2$.
+With synchronous parametric encoding and qubit measurement, the quantum Fisher information about the phase encoded in the probe system with optimized initial states can exactly attain the Heisenberg scaling $N^2$ with respect to the probe size (spin number) $N$.
+The quadratic scaling behavior is not sensitive to the imprecise control over the joint evolution time, the time delay between encoding and measurement, and the coherence in the probe ensemble or the ancillary system that would be degraded by local dephasing.
+The classical Fisher information of the spin ensemble is found to saturate with its quantum counterpart, irrespective of the idle joint evolution after the parametric encoding.
+We suggest that both Greenberger-Horne-Zeilinger (GHZ)-like states and nonlinear Hamiltonian are {\em not} necessary resources for exceeding the standard quantum limit in metrology precision since in our protocol even thermal states can hold an asymptotic quadratic scaling.